DP-SGD with weight clipping: Our approach

 \section{Our approach}

 {u^{(\theta)}}

 In this work, we constrain the objective function to be Lipschitz, and exploit this to determine sensitivity.
 An important advantage is that while traditional \gradDpSgd{} controls sensitivity via gradient clipping of each sample separately, our new method estimates gradient sensitivity based on only the model in a data-independent way.
 This is grounded in Lipschitz-constrained model literature (\cref{sec:related}), highlighting the connection between the Lipschitz value for input and parameter.
-Subsection \ref{subsec:backprop} demonstrates the use of backpropagation for gradient sensitivity estimation.
-Subsection \ref{subsec:lip_values} delves into determining an upper Lipschitz bound, and in \ref{subsec:lipdpsg}, we introduce \weightDpSgd{}, a novel algorithm ensuring privacy without gradient clipping.
+Subsection \ref{subsec:lip_values} delves into determining an upper Lipschitz bound.
+Subsection \ref{subsec:backprop} demonstrates the use of backpropagation for gradient sensitivity estimation, and in \ref{subsec:lipdpsg}, we introduce \weightDpSgd{}, a novel algorithm ensuring privacy without gradient clipping.